Controlling Your Downspouts Discharge

-To keep your basement dry, the first thing you need to do is control rain water runoff.
-The most common source of rain water is the water which comes from our roofs.
+To keep your basement dry, the first thing you need to do is control rainwater runoff.
+The most common source of rainwater is the water which comes from our roofs.
 This water can come in very large volumes and create a massive flow of water around your foundation.
-A two inch Spring rain is equal to almost 2,000 gallons of water from a 30 X 50 residential roof.
+A two-inch rain is equal to almost 2,000 gallons of water from a 30′ X 50′ residential roof.
 If this 2,000 gallons of water is not directed away from your foundation, it can cause cracking and flooding inside the home.

 Another very effective method of controlling downspout discharge is the use of a catch basin.
 The catch basin is placed directly below the downspout outlet and serves as a collection point which transfers the water to a solid drain pipe and then to an emitter or grate.
-The distinct advantage of the catch basin is the grate, which covers the top of the unit.
-This grating serves as a filter to prevent debris from clogging your underground pipe.
-Simply wiping off the grate periodically will keep the system working efficiently.

-Whichever method you choose, direct connection to a solid drain pipe or the catch basin design, the key is to collect storm water runoff and direct it away from the foundation.
+Catch basins come in a variety of sizes which should be taken into consideration when designing your system.
+This is best done by a water management expert or landscape architect/engineer.
+The key is to collect storm water runoff and direct it away from the foundation.
 Remember, the goal is to protect your home from flooding and foundation damage.